Over Half Of New Home Owners Never Think About Changing The Locks On Their New Property

 Your options vary from locks to full burglar alarm systems, the choice you make will have a large effect on the cost.

 We at Seymour Locksmiths can give you a quote over the phone or meet at the property to discuss your individual requirements.
 You’ll find that having those locks changed is a small cost compared to worrying about who might have keys to your home.
+If you need a locksmith get in touch at 07710 408 414.

 Any locks that are changed should meet the British Standard 3621, your household insurer may make this a requirement for your cover and you may also be due some deduction in your insurance premium.